Code-Institute-Submissions/ms2-matchthepairs/README.md

 - JavaScript

 ### **Technologies**
-- [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) - used to create the site logo.
+- [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) - used to create the site logo and game tile image.
 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - used to resize and optimise all images for web.
 - [Balsamiq](https://balsamiq.com/) - used to create wireframes.
 - [Bootstrap](https://getbootstrap.com/)  - used throughout the website for responsive layouts across devices and various styling.